My Big Bossing

-My Big Bossing is a Filipino comedy anthology film starring Vic Sotto, Ryzza Mae Dizon and Marian Rivera.
+My Big Bossing is a 2014 Filipino comedy anthology film starring Vic Sotto, Ryzza Mae Dizon and Marian Rivera.
 The standalone sequel to the 2013 family film My Little Bossings, it is one of the official entries of the 40th Metro Manila Film Festival, and was released on December 25, 2014.

 Unlike its predecessor, My Big Bossing features an anthology of children's fantasy stories and has no connection with the previous film.
 The film also revolves around Ryzza's portrayals of different characters throughout the film's story arcs.

 Plot

-Sirena
+"Sirena"

 A little girl named Jessa wishes to be a mermaid.
-The wish was granted when the girl was drowned in swimming pool after meeting a witch (Pauleen Luna), transforming her into a mermaid-goldfish hybrid.
+This wish is granted when Jessa drowns in a swimming pool after meeting a witch (Pauleen Luna), transforming her into a mermaid-goldfish hybrid.

-Taktak
+"Taktak"

 A little girl dies and helps an unbeliever who works as a reporter to cope with his beliefs.